 We have a great lineup for the Annual Meeting.
-The dates will be May 9-10 (Friday night and Saturday morning and afternoon), in Pittsburgh.
+The dates will be May 9-10 (Friday night and Saturday morning and afternoon), at the campus of the University of Pittsburgh.
 The theme is “When did Adam live, and what are the stakes in our answer to that question?”
 The plenary speakers on Friday night are:

 Fuz Rana, Reasons to Believe, author, with Hugh Ross, of Who Was Adam?